Degrees and Certifications:

 Mr. Jake Sobbe

 Hi!
 My name is Jake Sobbe and I am a Social Studies teacher at Smithville High School.
-This will be my 4th year teaching overall and here at Smithville.
-I am an assistant football and baseball coach.
+This will be my 5th year teaching overall and here at Smithville.
+I am an assistant baseball and football coach.
 I also played collegiate baseball at local Park University where I also received my bachelor's degree in Secondary Education with an emphasis in Social Studies.
 I chose to teach social studies because I value the past to guide our decisions for our future.
 I made the decision to be here at Smithville High School because I love the area.
 I have always been around the Smithville Lake area from about early-elementary until now.
-Smithville has always been an attraction for myself because I love to be outside, in the water, or just riding my bike.
+Smithville has always been an attraction for me because I love to be outside, in the water, or just riding my bike.
 I chose education because I always grew up in the field.
-I spend most of my summers traveling and coaching baseball.
+I spend most of my summers traveling, swimming, and occasional diving session.
 I love traveling to places where the normal/average person doesn't travel.

-This year I will teach Criminal Justice and World History.
+This year I will teach Leadership, Sociology, and World History.
 My passions in history are philosophy and classical civilizations.
 Here at Smithville High School, I coach baseball and football.
-I will be an 11th grade Warrior Time teacher and I AM WARRIOR STRONG and WE ARE BETTER TOGETHER!
+I will be an 11th grade Warrior Time teacher and I AM WARRIOR STRONG and we can all BE THE ONE!

 "To know nothing of what happened before you were born is to forever remain a child." - Cicero

-"What we enjoy not what we have constitutes our happiness" - Epictetus
+"What we enjoy not what we have constitutes our abundance" - Epictetus